Frederick II, Holy Roman Emperor: Conflict with Innocent IV

-Setbacks and death
+Setbacks, recovery, and death

 An unexpected event was to change the situation dramatically.
 In June 1247 the important Lombard city of Parma expelled the Imperial functionaries and sided with the Guelphs.
 Enzo was not in the city and could do nothing more than ask for help from his father, who came back to lay siege to the rebels, together with his friend Ezzelino III da Romano, tyrant of Verona.
 The besieged languished as the Emperor waited for them to surrender from starvation.
 He had a wooden city, which he called "Vittoria", built around the walls.